JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

 Copy and paste the token into the token field as shown in the below diagram.
 Click "Save" and again wait for a few seconds for the WIFI sensor to connect, clicking on the "Login Details" menu option to refresh the screen.
 Once connected you will see **"PEP: Connected"** as shown by the red circle in the image above.

-Once Connected, the Wireless Gatewy is now forwarding Wireless Sensor data to the PrivateEyePi server.
+Once Connected, the Wireless Gateway is now forwarding Wireless Sensor data to the PrivateEyePi server.

 ## Sensors List
 The Sensor List page shows the sensors the gateway has forwarded messages to the PEP server.
 It also shows the last message from each sensor received by the gateway with how many messages have been forwarded for that sensor and a grand total of all the messages forwarded to the server.